Yellowstone National Park Wyoming, USA Travel Guide

 Walking off designated paths in thermal areas is dangerous and damaging to fragile formations.
 Stay on marked trails.

-Pack out everything you pack in.
+Leave no trace.
 Dispose of waste properly.
-Leave natural objects and cultural artifacts undisturbed.
+Leave natural objects and heritage artifacts undisturbed.

-Learn from park rangers about Yellowstone's natural and cultural history.
+Gain knowledge from park rangers about Yellowstone''s natural and heritage history.
 Programs are free and take place at visitor centers and campgrounds.

 A fun, educational program for children and families.
 Pick up a workbook at any visitor center.

-Each visitor center offers unique exhibits on geology, wildlife, park history, and human impact.
+Each visitor center offers unique exhibitions on geology, wildlife, park history, and human impact.
 Take time to explore them.

-Free tours of this National Historic Landmark offer insight into its unique architecture and significance.
+Free tours of this National Historic Landmark give an understanding of its one-of-a-kind architecture and significance.

 Exhibits in visitor centers highlight the deep historical and cultural ties of numerous Native American tribes to the park.